 Architecture Business Ideas: 10 Tips for Building Your Company

-Running a thriving small architecture or engineering business is no small feat, but you can get there if you follow these ten architecture business ideas.
+Running a thriving small architecture or engineering business is no small feat, but you can get there if you follow these ten architecture and engineering business ideas.
 The most important things are to:

 • Prepare yourself for the work you need to do